Updated: Jan 4

 Surprisingly, a pit breaks out to what can only be described as the colourful soundtrack of friendship and joy.
 And we're off.
 We get special guests, we get interpretive dance from the singer, we get their manager doing a solo on guitar.
 We've got it all.
 There is even a Rob Trujillo crab walk from the guitarist - worth the ticket price alone.

-The lights dim and we get a stripped-back acoustic one for his sister.
+The lights dim with only the singer remaining and we get a stripped-back acoustic one for his sister.
 Beautiful.
-Some lip-biting punk and the audience is swaying.
-It gets raw, and audience is swaying.
+Some lip-biting punk and the audience is melting.
+It gets raw, and the crowd is swaying.
 And then the band re-emerges.
 Best song.
 The crowd is feeling the tinglies and then we get a happy bopper.

 Halfway through said bopper they reveal themselves to be psychopathic guitar lords.
 The overalls of the guitarist aren't the only optical illusion on stage.
 The other is his fingers.
 Translucent and never ending.